JasonThon/lightflus/README.md

 * For production (master branch): ``prod.v{yyyyMMdd}.{version}``

 ### CICD pipeline
-After you release a new tag, cicd pipeline will be triggered.
+After you pull request / release a new tag, cicd pipeline will be triggered.